djeada/CMake-Examples/README.md

 target_link_libraries(executable code)
 ```

-You can run it with the following commands:
+You can use the following commands to run it:

 ```bash
 mkdir build